+Grid World Reinforcement Learning

+We implemented TD Q-Learning as described in the lecture slides.

 For our learning rate function, we started with alpha(t) = 60/(59+t), and we iterated from 1 to 50 as our values of t.
 For a given state, we iterated over each value of t.
 At each iteration we determined the optimal action using our exploration function, and then updated the value of Q(state, action) using the formula displayed in the lecture slides.
-We also incremented the number of times the given state and action combination was executed for future use in our exploration function. ‘u’ is Q(state,action) and n is the number of times a given state and action combination has been executed. if( n < Ne) return MAX_INT; return u;
+We also incremented the number of times the given state and action combination was executed for future use in our exploration function.

+We experimented with our exploration function.
+We settled on using an exploration function similar to the one in the lecture slides.
+Here is a layout of our exploration function. ‘u’ is Q(state,action) and n is the number of times a given state and action combination has been executed.

+E(u,n): if( n < Ne) return MAX_INT; return u;

 The parameter tweaking we did was in deciding a value for Ne.
 We experimented with values ranging from 1 – 100, and we chose 20 in the end.
 Values near 20 seemed to yield the best results, including the low RMS error as seen below.

+Below is a plot for utility estimates plot.